zim514/script.service.hue/README.md

 You can now configure multiple lights to match playing video as closely as possible.
 [Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.
 These settings impact performance, and may need to be tuned for your system.

 ### Basic Settings:
+- **Select Lights**: Only Hue bulbs and lamps that support colours (Gamuts A, B and C) can be used with this system.
+Any lights that
-- **Set Brightness**: Force the selected lights to a particular brightness when playback starts.
-Otherwise, lights will stay at the previous brightness or of
+- **Force on & Set Brightness**: Force the selected lights on or to a particular brightness when playback starts.
+Otherwise, lights will stay at the previous brightness or turned off.

 ## Notes: